All Episodes

 It does.

-What Democrat, what 2020 Democratic Hopeful is showing any signs of inspiring anybody?
+What Democrat, what 2020 Democratic hopeful is showing any signs of inspiring anybody?

 The answer is nobody.

-I actually do have friends, and although they they often just dismiss me as like a half a friend because I'm never around and I'm working all the time.
+I actually do have friends, and although they often just dismiss me as like a half a friend because I'm never around and I'm working all the time.

-Um, and I was just asking two simple questions.
+And I was just asking two simple questions.

 One was, do you think that Donald Trump is going to lose many voters?

-And does he lost enthusiasm from 2016?
+And has he lost enthusiasm from 2016?

-Overwhelmingly, the answer is no, if he does, very few, not many.
+If he does, very few, not many.

 Everyone seems very happy.

-Yeah, I mean we like him.
+Yeah, we like him.

-I mean, not near record, the record low, low, low, low for African Americans, Hispanic Americans, Asian Americans, women in the workforce, and youth unemployment.
+Low, low, low for African Americans, Hispanic Americans, Asian Americans, women in the workforce, and youth unemployment.

 Everyone agreed with that.

-And my point here is how often do I make the case on this program that we're all spokes in a wheel?
+And my point here is: how often do I make the case on this program that we're all spokes in a wheel?

 Now, let me tell you something.

-If the FBI director Ray admits that he did not read the entire Mueller report, you know these members of Congress didn't read it.
+If the FBI Director Ray admits that he did not read the entire Mueller report, you know, these members of Congress didn't read it.

 You know how many bills are passed?